wpscanteam/wpscan/README.md

 #### WPSCAN ARGUMENTS

-    --update                            Update to the database to the latest version.
+    --update                            Update the database to the latest version.
     --url       | -u <target url>       The WordPress URL/domain to scan.
     --force     | -f                    Forces WPScan to not check if the remote site is running WordPress.
     --enumerate | -e [option(s)]        Enumeration.